 Daffodils or Narcissus?

 Before you get confused, let us set the record straight first.
 Daffodils and Narcissus are just the same.
 Narcissus is the proper botanical name of this flowering genus while daffodil is the common name.
-However, it is not uncommon to hear people from other parts of the country to call daffodils as Jonquils, which is based on the name of one of its popular species Narcissus Jonquilla.
+However, it is not uncommon to hear people from other parts of the country call daffodils as Jonquils, which is based on the name of one of its popular species Narcissus Jonquilla.

 The genus name Narcissus was taken from Greek mythology of a young man who was obsessed with his own handsome looks and who broke the heart of a nymph named Echo.
-Narcissus fell into the water after being so engrossed of looking at his reflection and was cursed to become a flower.
+Narcissus fell into the water after being so engrossed in looking at his reflection and was cursed to become a flower.

 Daffodils are true spring perennial flowering plants.
 They are robust, live a long life, and easy to propagate with proper flower care.
 They stand out with their showy trumpet-shaped flowers that are typically composed of six petals and a cup-shaped corona.
 Daffodil flowers are usually white and yellow but there are also some pink and orange and two-toned varieties.